 Middle schoolers need parents and teachers who reach to the heart, then teach to the head.
 The pre- or early adolescent has shed a mouthful of baby teeth, acquired big choppers, and wears enormous sneakers.
 In addition, many of today’s middle schoolers have a large vocabulary of sexually explicit terms they fling around with noisy glee.
 Cumulatively, these milestones may create an incorrect impression of overall maturity and semi-adulthood.
 But underneath the appearance of sophistication, these kids are still young, unformed, longing for leadership, aching for behavioral guidelines and social limits, and profoundly grateful when a parent has the courage to say “no.”

 In school, as pediatrician Mel Levine tells us, kids in this age group are guided by one governing agenda: the avoidance of humiliation at all costs.
 This may mean that a student with weak handwriting or poor spelling, whose written assignments come back covered with red slash marks, may prefer not to hand in written work.
 The child whose contributions to classroom discussions are greeted with hoots or jeers (or quiet snickers from the power points of the class) will clam up.
 The kid who reads poorly may disrupt discussion of last night’s reading by burping or other wind-driven activities.
 The kid who understands the hardest math intuitively or who remembers Juliet’s speech by heart may conceal intellectual power in order to blend in with the group.

 Reach to the heart, teach to the head.
-One thirteen year old’s three favorite Christmas presents were a book of logic puzzles, a nightgown for her American Girl doll, and a blue fur telephone.
+One 13-year-old’s three favorite Christmas presents were a book of logic puzzles, a nightgown for her American Girl doll, and a blue fur telephone.
 In the words of the poet Anon: